SomeWeekendReading/someweekendreading.github.io/_posts/2022-03-27-republicans-against-interracial-marriage.md

 US Senator.

-He went on to claim _Griswold v Connecticut_ was decided wrongly: that states should be able to make birth control illegal!
+He went on to claim _Griswold v Connecticut_ was decided wrongly: that states should be able to limit who has access to birth control!
 He not only doesn't want my type of marriage to exist, he worries about condoms in the hands of the wrong people.

 And of _course_ he wants states to legislate over every uterus, since he's opposed to _Roe